 The value of your points will vary depending on how you redeem them.
 If you assume a value of 0.8–2 cents per point, which is about the average range, you’d be earning a cash back equivalent of 13.6–34% at Marriott Bonvoy hotels.
 Purchases that earn 4X points will have a cash back equivalent of 3.2–8%, with 1.6–4% for all other purchases.

 The 4X bonus categories, tailored towards business expenses, are a useful addition that widen your point-earning opportunities.
-Extra categories like these are more common on business cards; the consumer version of this card, the Marriott Bonvoy Card from American Express (Review), doesn’t include any 4X categories.
+Extra categories like these are more common on business cards; the consumer version of this card, the Marriott Bonvoy Boundless™ Credit Card (Review), doesn’t include any 4X categories.

 You can check the eligible merchants for the 4X categories on American Express’ business reward category page.